View Ronald Malis's Obituary on OurMidland.com and share memories

 In addition to his parents, he was preceded in death by his brother-in-law, Roger H. Jennings.
 He is survived by his sister, Suzanne (Sue) Malis Jennings of Midland; his nieces, Suzie (Denny) Knoff and Buffy (Randy) Hall of Midland; his nephews, Bob (Bridget) Jennings, Jim (Julie) Jennings and Tom (Heather) Jennings; 16 great-nieces and nephews and one great-great-nephew.

-A funeral Mass at Blessed Sacrament Church, 3109 Swede Ave., Midland, will be celebrated Friday, April 26 at 11 a.m.
-Ron's family will receive guests at the church from 10 until Mass.
+A funeral Mass at Blessed Sacrament Church, 3109 Swede Ave, Midland, will be celebrated Friday, April 26, 2019 at 11 a.m.
+Ron's family will receive guests at the church from 10 a.m. until Mass.
 Interment will be at Midland Cemetery, 3220 Orchard Dr., Midland.
 Those who wish to remember Ron in a special way may make gifts in his memory to the Capuchin Soup Kitchen, 4390 Conner St., Detroit, MI 48215.
-Arrangements have been entrusted to the care of Ware-Smith
+Arrangements have been entrusted to the care of Ware-Smith-Woolever Funeral Directors.